Cloud Game Development Solutions for Your Team

 What Is Cloud Game Development?

-Cloud game development uses cloud providers — like AWS, Azure, and GCP — to build, release, and maintain a game.
+Cloud game development uses cloud providers — like AWS for games, Azure, and GCP — to build, release, and maintain a game.
 Of course, cloud deployments are nothing new.
 But with the rise of game engines, cloud game development has seen a dramatic spike in usage.

 Benefits of Cloud Game Development

-Deploying in the cloud can represent a journey for some teams.
+Deploying in a cloud platform can represent a journey for some game developers.
 There is a lot to consider before leaping into this kind of game development.
 Let’s start with the pros.

 Along with flexibility, scale is another huge benefit.
 Cloud game development removes traditional limitations for studios.
 Memory requirements and high-graphic capacity can be managed in just a few clicks.
-Developers can get all the benefits of high-end equipment without additional hardware and admin resources.
+Cloud game developers can get all the benefits of high-end equipment without additional hardware and admin resources.

-If you have team members waiting around for files and feedback, then you are wasting your most precious resource — human innovation.
-With cloud game development you can reduce high latency issues by deploying servers where your teams are located.
+If you have game developers waiting around for files and feedback, then you are wasting your most precious resource — human innovation.
+With cloud game development you can reduce high latency issues by deploying game servers where your teams are located.

 Cloud game development can help studios become more stable.
 Their network is easily monitored due to integrated tools.
 And because cloud providers work with all applications teams use, studios can continue development without missing a beat.
 No new tools, just an upgraded location.

 Another stability benefit is customer support.
-Not only can teams rely on their cloud provider for information, but there are also several slack community groups and threads that can help diagnose and solve issues.
+Not only can game developers rely on their cloud provider for information, but there are also several slack community groups and threads that can help diagnose and solve issues.
 As studios learn more, they can continuously optimize their environment.

 Ready for the Cloud?